jorgepvenegas/website/src/markdown-pages/post-2.md

 ---
-path: '/blog/the-coalescing-operator'
+path: '/blog/the-nullish-coalescing-operator'
 date: '2020-04-10'
-title: 'Implementing the new coalescing operator'
+title: 'Implementing the nullish coalescing operator'
-excerpt: 'How to use coalescing operator to make your code more clean and readable'
+excerpt: 'How to use nullish coalescing operator to make your code more clean and readable'
 tags: ['article', 'blog']
 ---

 # The nullish coalescing operator (??)

-One of the new features of ES2020 is the implementantion of the new nullish coalescing operator.
+One of the new features of ES2020 is the implementation of the new nullish coalescing operator.
 It's a logical operator which returns the right-hand side of the operation only when the left-hand side is either `null` or `undefined`.
 Oposite to the OR (`||`) operator, which evaluates as falsy values of empty strings or zero, for example.

-It's syntax is quite short and conscise:
+Its syntax is quite short and conscise:

 ```
 leftExpression ?? rightExpression